Please walk or cycle whenever you can, particularly for short journeys, to reduce pressure on public transport.

 Find out more about walking and cycling locally

-You can find out more about dedicated walking and cycling routes where you live from your local council’s website or here.
+Find out more about dedicated walking and cycling routes where you live

 Your local council may also be installing temporary facilities to make it easier to walk and cycle.
-You can check what’s happening where you live here.
+You can check what’s happening where you live.

 The National Cycle Network